nqmn/adddosdn/dataset_generation/scenario.md

 ### `packet_features.csv`

 A CSV file containing processed offline traffic data, derived from the raw `traffic.pcap` capture.
 This dataset provides **packet-level features** and is ideal for detailed analysis of individual packet characteristics and for building models that require granular network information.
+It contains **20 features** including the labels.

 *   `timestamp`: Packet capture timestamp.
 *   `packet_length`: Total length of the captured packet in bytes.